Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Econ_and_Game_Theory_in_Blockchain_slides.md

         <br>
         <strong> The Goal </strong>
         <br><br>
-        Design new protocol rules that shape the behaviour of the users in a way that they start cleaning up the state.
+        Design new protocol rules that shape the behavior of the users in a way that they start cleaning up the state.
     </pba-col>
     <pba-col>
         <img style="width: 600px" src="../../assets/img/3-Blockchain/smart_contract_clean.drawio.svg" alt="Some Pic" />